How to buy the best cot bed or cot

 1. Height-adjustable base

-Most cots and cot beds have a base that can be adjusted as your baby grows, usually with three positions.
+Most cots and cot beds have a base that you can adjust as your baby grows, usually with three positions.

 When your baby is small, the mattress sits on the highest base level for the first few months, so you can lift your baby in and out easily.
-The instructions usually recommend that the lowest position is the safest and should always be used as soon as your baby starts to move about a bit and pulls themselves up, which can be about eight months old.
+The instructions usually recommend that the lowest position is the safest, and should always be used as soon as your baby starts to move about a bit and pull themself up, which can be about eight months old.

-You may think it is pointless going for a three-position cot bed in this case, but it's normal to use the second height position for the bed mode, as the lowest one can be a bit low for a bed.
+You may think it's pointless going for a three-position cot bed in this case, but it's normal to use the second-height position for the bed mode, as the lowest one can be a bit low for a bed.
 With a choice of several heights, you can adjust the bed to suit your child, however old they are.

 2. Cot mattress

-Don't forget, whatever bed you go for, it's crucial to get the right type and size of mattress to go in your chosen cot or cot bed.
+Don't forget, whatever cot or cot bed you go for, it's crucial to get the right type and size of mattress to go in it.

 Read more safe sleeping tips in our dedicated guide.

-Mattresses are normally sold separately from a cot or cot bed, giving you a choice of different types, but the manufacturer will make recommendations for the size of mattress you should use.
+Mattresses are normally sold separately from a cot or cot bed, giving you a choice of different types, but the manufacturer will make recommendations for which size you should use.

 See our pick of the best cot mattresses.

-Cot beds are generally bigger than a cot, and although there is a lot more variation in sizes, most cot beds are quite similar, which is about 146cm long and 77cm deep, and somewhere between 90cm and 105cm tall at the head end.
+Cot beds are generally bigger than cots, and although there's a lot more variation in sizes, most cot beds are quite similar: around 146cm long and 77cm deep, and between 90cm and 105cm tall at the head end.
 Cots are generally around 50-60cm wide and 140cm long.

 Most cot beds have side rails that are around 84-87cm high in the highest position, which makes them challenging for shorter people to reach over to lay a sleeping baby down.
 A cot bed with a drop side will reduce this height, making it easier to reach your baby when the base is on the lowest position.

-Double check the cot bed you choose will fit in your bedroom (where your baby is meant to sleep for the first six months), as well as where you plan on having it the nursery.
+Double check the cot bed you choose will fit in your bedroom (where your baby is meant to sleep for the first six months), as well as where you plan to put it in the nursery.

 4. Teething rail

-A teething rail protects your cot bed and your toddler from damage caused by each other.
 Chomping on the edge of a cot is a habit many teething babies relish.
-Choosing a cot with a teething rail – a protective covering on the side-edges of the cot – helps to avoid cot bed damage.
+Choosing a cot with a teething rail – a protective covering on the side edges of the cot – helps to protect your cot bed and your toddler from damage caused by each other.

 Some cots have casters or mounted wheels – handy if you want to move it into a different room.
 It also makes for easier cleaning under and around the cot.

-White and grey are the two most popular colours if you don't want to go for a standard wooden finish cot bed but you can also get blue and pink cot beds and a host of other colours.
+White and grey are the two most popular colours if you don't want to go for a standard wooden finish, but you can also get blue and pink cot beds and a host of other colours.